-La Basse-Cour is on a lane leading out of the village of Cormolain, close to the main square, post office and boulangerie but with expansive views over lovely open countryside.
+The Old Cider Farm is on a lane leading out of the village of Cormolain, close to the main square, post office and boulangerie but with expansive views over lovely open countryside.
 An ancient cider farm, renovated in the 1930s, this imposing building enjoys its own private enclosed courtyard.
-It has been sympathetically modernised in recent years, and now has a beautiful upstairs bathroom, hand built kitchen with modern appliances.
+It has been sympathetically modernised in recent years, and now has a beautiful upstairs bathroom and hand built kitchen with modern appliances.

 When in France, the owner lives on site in an adjacent building.